-Sheffield Council leader Julie Dore is quitting – she will step down at May’s local elections after nine years in charge.
+Sheffield City Council leader Julie Dore to step down after nine years

 Coun Dore will not seek re-election in her Park and Arbourthorne ward but will remain leader of the council until then.

 She said: “My term ends this May and I have had to make a decision about carrying on for another four years.
 I feel that from a personal perspective, this is the right time for me to move on.

 Sheffield Council admits they 'got things wrong' over tree felling saga“I truly believe in what this city stands for – its values of solidarity, collectivism, hard work, integrity, humility, grit and determination, its character and most of all its people.

 “The opportunity to represent Sheffield both inside and outside of the city and to fight for our values has been such an honour for me so above all else I would like to think the people of Sheffield for giving me this opportunity.”

 A councillor for 20 years, she became leader in 2011.
 Her announcement comes just two weeks after former chief executive John Mothersole retired from the authority.

 Coun Dore added: “It has been an incredible honour to represent the community where I have grown up, lived throughout my life and my family live in and to see it transform over that time and to serve the city as Leader for the past nine years.

 “I would like to thank all of the people I have worked with across the city, from so many different walks of life whose commitment and dedication to Sheffield and to all the different communities within it are so crucial in making us the city that we are.”